-In the past several years, numerous states have made the decision to transition to a state-based health insurance marketplace.
+In the past several years, numerous states have decided to transition to a state-based health insurance marketplace.
 Here’s a look at why to transition and steps to take when transitioning to a state-based exchange.

 Why Transitioning to a State-based Exchange Makes Sense